eso/edps-doc/source/espresso/reducing_demo.md

 ```{include} ../common/reducing_demo_1.md
 ```

 c.
-Choose the `MUSE` pipeline from the list in the `workflows` field.
+Choose the desired workflow pipeline from the list in the `workflows` field.
 The workflows offered in this selector depend on the installed pipelines.

 The graphic workflow representation will appear as in {numref}`fig-wkf`.